-Poetry in concrete addresses everyday issues and brings reflections
+Poetry in concrete works addresses everyday issues and causes reflections

 Messages and verses written on poles, bus stops, curbs and underpasses attract the attention of Brasília natives

 Those who walk around Brasília find poetry printed in unimaginable places.
-Verses have left the books and are now in bus stops, underpasses, poles, curbs, sidewalks, wastebins and enclosures of construction sites.
+Verses have left the books behind and are now in bus stops, underpasses, poles, curbs, sidewalks, wastebins and enclosures of construction sites.
 A closer look is enough to find them.
-However, unsigned messages often do not find an addressee.
+However, unsigned messages often don’t find an addressee.
 They go unnoticed in the bustle of the city.

-Farmer Rita Lopes, 48, left the small town of Pedra Branca do Amapari, Amapá, and landed in Brasilia last week.
-Passing through the Monumental Axis (Eixo Monumental), one of the central axes of the Capital, she noticed in a message.
-“I read the placard saying ‘More Love Please’ and thought: that’s it, that’s what’s missing!
-People here are always in a rush, do not look beside them, do not see each other.
-I think that looking at the person next to you is worrying about them, is to give love”, she says.
+Farmer Rita Lopes, 48, left the small town of Pedra Branca do Amapari, in the northern state of Amapá, and landed in Brasilia last week.
+Passing by the Monumental Axis (Eixo Monumental), one of the central avenues of the capital, she noticed a message.
+“I read the placard saying ‘More Love Please’ and I thought: “that’s it, that’s what’s missing”!
+People here are always in a rush, don’t look beside them, don’t see each other.
+I think that looking at the person next to you is worrying about them, is giving love away”, she says.